pothamsettyvenky/gitpro/README.md

 > print("venky")who are you and me as the venky in the collage of kits collage
 >> and studying the 4th year cse and i am going to passout in the year 2021 and
 >>> joining the master course in the european company
+## ordered list
+1. i am very good boy
+2. i am very talented
+3. i am lazy to study
+  1. we are here to study
+  2. kits collage is west
+  3. we are here to learn git hub
+ 4. in this collage canteen is so good
+ 5. and the ground is very good